-12.5 The IECEx Management Committee shall report to the CAB, on a regular basis, concerning the operation of the Mark Licensing System.
+12.5 The IECEx Management Committee shall report to the CAB, on a regular basis, concerning the operation of the Mark Licensing Scheme.

-IECEx Conformity Mark Licensing System Rules
+IECEx Conformity Mark Licensing Scheme Requirements

-13.1 The IECEx Management Committee shall ensure that IECEx Operational Documents and Procedures provide technical harmony and consistency in implementation by all operators of the IECEx Conformity Mark Licensing System.
+13.1 The IECEx Management Committee shall ensure that IECEx Operational Documents and Procedures provide technical harmony and consistency in implementation by all operators of the IECEx Conformity Mark Licensing Scheme.

-13.2 The Rules of the Mark Licensing System shall include the following:
+13.2 The Mark Licensing Scheme includes:

-Rules of Procedure for the IECEx Management Committee.
+Basic Rules of the IECEx System.

 A form of Agreement to be signed by each Certification Body authorized to license the use of the Mark.

-A form of Agreement to be signed between the ExCB issuing the license and the manufacturer.
+A form of Agreement to be signed between the ExCB issuing the license and the license holder.

-An agreement by Certification Bodies to meet the fees of the Mark Licensing System as determined by the Management Committee.
+An agreement by Certification Bodies to meet the fees of the Mark Licensing Scheme as determined by the Management Committee.

 Procedures for the Assessment and Recognition of operating Certification Bodies (ExCBs).

-A List of the Standards, including Editions and Amendments, within the scope of the Mark Licensing System and with which the Mark indicates compliance.
+A List of the Standards, including Editions and Amendments, within the scope of the Mark Licensing Scheme and with which the Mark indicates compliance, eg a license schedule.

-Procedures covering the proof of conformity to the relevant Standard(s) through third-party testing and certification.

-Procedures for the Inspection of the Production of Products which are licensed to carry the Mark.

-Procedures for the Surveillance of Products from production and in the marketplace.

-A Complaints Procedure.

-Details of the required content of the License to use the Mark.
+Obligations of the organisations holding an IECEx Conformity Mark License.

+Handling of Complaints and appeals.

+Guidance on use of the IECEx Conformity Mark

+.

-Procedures for the periodic reassessment of Certification Bodies operating in the Mark Licensing System.
+Procedures for the periodic reassessment of Certification Bodies operating in the Mark Licensing Scheme.

-Operation of the Mark Licensing System
+Operation of the Mark Licensing Scheme

-14.1 Each Certification Body accepted for operation within the Mark Licensing System shall sign a formal Agreement with the IEC giving an undertaking to operate the System within its declared scope in accordance with the Rules and Procedures of the System.
+14.1 Each Certification Body accepted for operation within the Mark Licensing Scheme shall sign a formal Agreement with the IEC giving an undertaking to operate the Mark Licensing Scheme within its declared scope in accordance with the Rules and Procedures of the Mark Licensing Scheme.
+The certification body shall be a legal entity such that it can be held legally responsible for its certification activities.
 For its part of the Agreement, the IEC authorizes the Certification Body to License the use of the Mark.
 A Certification Body may not begin to license the use of the Mark until this Agreement has been signed by both Parties.

 14.2 The IEC may cancel its agreement for a Certification Body to issue Licenses to use the Mark, in writing, at any time.

-14.3 The Certification Bodies are responsible for ensuring the testing of products and the inspection of factories, and for completing the IECEx certification process leading to a License to use the Mark.
+14.3 The Certification Bodies are responsible for ensuring the testing of equipment and the inspection of factories, and for completing the IECEx certification process leading to a License to use the Mark.

-14.4 A Company seeking a Mark License, under the Mark Licensing System may apply to any Certification Body accepted by the IECEx Management Committee.
+14.4 A Company seeking a Mark License, under the Mark Licensing Scheme may apply to any Certification Body accepted by the IECEx Management Committee.

 14.5 The terms of the agreement between the IEC and the Certification Body override any of these general conditions, should there be any conflict.